phreda4/r3/doc/r3forth-lib-tui.md

   ```r3forth
   flcr  | Move to start of next line in frame
   ```
+  - Increments fy by 1
+  - Moves to column fx

 - **`fw%`** `( percent -- columns )` - Calculate percentage of width
   ```r3forth